 CRCC’s behavioral health program is built on a foundation of caring, compassion and skill.
 CRCC’s team of therapists work together to provide the highest-quality treatment and deliver a brighter future to kids and families.

-Take a minute and get to know the experienced and dynamic team of therapists at CRCC.
+Take a minute and get to know CRCC’s experienced and dynamic behavioral health team.

 Tiffany Hohwieler-Evans, LIMHP

-My background consists of working with kids ages 3-15 in both outpatient and school settings.
-I do have a passion for the elementary age kids and love to use play and art therapy techniques whenever possible.
-I believe that teaching parenting skills and having the families involved whenever possible in therapy is the key to a child's success.
-Finally, my strong background working with abused and neglected children provides me with a framework to use when treating difficult cases involving children and families in our community.
+Tiffany’s background is working with children ages 3 to 19 in both outpatient and school settings.
+She has a pa ssion for children and loves to use play and art-therapy techniques whenever possible.
+Tiffany believes that the key to a child’s success is teaching parenting skills and having families involved in therapy whenever possible.
+Her strong background working with abused and neglected children provides Tiffany with a framework to use when treating difficult cases involving children and families in the community.

 Emily Jarman, LMHP, LISW

 Emily is a Licensed Independent Mental Health Practitioner (LIMHP) in Nebraska.
 She completed her undergraduate education at the University of Iowa with a bachelor’s degree in Psychology and Certificate in Sexuality Studies, before going on to earn a Master of Social Work (MSW) degree from the University of Wisconsin-Madison in 2012.

 She has since worked with children, teens, and families in multiple settings, including in the home, as a school-based therapist, in a psychiatric residential treatment center, and as an outpatient therapy provider at CRCC before becoming CRCC’s Student Wellness Counselor at Millard North High School in February of 2018.